manprinsen/meshcentral-desktop-app/README.md

 ### Running the App ▶️

-Once you've installed the dependencies, you can start the app using:
+Once you've installed the dependencies and have set your server url, you can start the app using:
 ``` bash
 npm start
 ```